Phone

 What types of capital reduction exist in joint stock companies?

-Capital reduction may be mandatory due to significant financial losses or voluntary, when approved by shareholders on the basis of strategic corporate considerations.
+Capital reduction may be mandatory due to significant financial losses or voluntary, when approved by shareholders based on strategic corporate considerations.

 Dear readers, please note that the materials provided are prepared solely for informational purposes and are in no way a substitute for professional legal advice from a licensed attorney.
 Any legal decision or action taken without consulting a lawyer is the sole responsibility of the user, and the publisher assumes no responsibility or liability in this regard.